Learning Plans - Editing a Word template

 As the templates are just Word files, this is fine to do but requires a small amount of additional work.

 Create a New Template then make changes to the Target Table Columns and Comment Boxes to match those used in the template you're importing.
-See the basic template changes guide for how to do this.
+See the in app template changes guide for how to do this.

 Then click Upload Word Template, choose the template file you're importing and upload it.